slatedocs/slate/source/index.html.md

 1. Create an Expensify account at <https://www.expensify.com/>
 2. Go to <https://www.expensify.com/tools/integrations/>
-3. A pair of credentials `partnerUserID` and `partnerUserSecret` will be generated and shown on the page.
+3. A pair of credentials: `partnerUserID` and `partnerUserSecret` will be generated and shown on the page.

 <aside class="notice">
 Make sure to store the <code>partnerUserID</code> and <code>partnerUserSecret</code> pair you're given in a secure location, as you won't be shown them again.